 It is the responsibility of the applicant to make sure his/her application file is complete.
-We will make every effort to notify applicants, via the e-mail listed on the application, when their application file is complete.
-Notifications of acceptance to the program will be sent via email provided on the application.
+We will make every effort to notify applicants, via the email listed on the application, when their application file is complete.
+Notification of acceptance to the program will be sent via the email provided on the application.

-Please explain, briefly (a paragraph will suffice), why you are interested in doing this program.
+Please explain, briefly (a paragraph will suffice), why you are interested in this program.